List of Major League Baseball no-hitters: Regulation no-hit losses ending in the middle of the ninth

 Since the bottom of the ninth inning is not played if the team batting last already has a lead, the pitcher(s) of the team batting first can complete a full game without allowing a hit, but not be credited with an official no-hitter.
 The winning team may not need to bat in the bottom of the ninth due to runs scored by walks, errors, or anything else not involving hits, in which case the losing team's pitcher(s) will not be credited with an official no-hitter, because they pitched less than nine innings.
 This has happened only five times in major-league history.

 Such games were recognized as no-hitters before 1991; however, MLB no longer recognizes such games, past or present, as no-hitters.
+They are still recognized by the Hall of Fame Museum in Cooperstown, NY and certain record books that are not directly affiliated with Major League Baseball.
 While in modern baseball the home team always bats last, the visiting team sometimes batted last in the early days of professional baseball.